 Pasteles de Masa | There are three things you must have on the table for a proper Puerto Rican Christmas pernil, arroz con gandules, and pasteles!
 This post is all about pasteles, the most magical treat wrapped in a banana leaf.

 If you’re not familiar with pasteles they can be a little hard to describe.
-Some people with compare them to tamales except that they are nothing like tamales except that they are labor intensive and wrapped.
-The masa of pasteles can be a mixture of yautia (taro root), plantain, green banana, and sometimes kabocha pumpkin.
+Some people compare them to tamales except that they are nothing like tamales except that they are labor-intensive and wrapped.
+The masa of pasteles can be a mixture of yautia (taro root), green plantain, green banana, and sometimes kabocha pumpkin.
 I like to make my masa using all of these.

 I cannot tell a lie; pasteles are a project so a lot of times people will buy them by the dozen from someone who makes them.
-However being in it is difficult to find someone who makes and sells pasteles, I decided to make my own.
+However because I am in Tenesee and not Puerto Rico, it is difficult to find someone who makes and sells pasteles, I decided to make my own.
 Besides its more fun to make them yourself.

 If you decided to take on this endeavor, it is best if done with some helping hands.
-It’s a tradition for the family to gather in the kitchen and make a pasteles assembly line.
+It’s a tradition for the family to gather in the kitchen around a large pot of masa and make a pasteles assembly line.
 In order to make it easier it is best if the process is divided over 2 or 3 days.
 Trust me trying to make pasteles from start to finish all in one day is exhausting.

-There are two versions of pasteles, pasteles de masa which is made with a mixture of plantain, green banana, kabocha pumpkin and yautia (malanga), and the other pasteles de yuca is made with a seasoned mixture of yuca root.
+There are two versions of pasteles, pasteles de masa which is made with a mixture of green plantains, green bananas, kabocha pumpkin and yautia (malanga), and the other pasteles de yuca is made with a seasoned mixture of yuca root.
+Then are both wrapped in banana leaves and boiled in water for 45 minutes.

 Thankfully making pasteles has become easier with the advances in modern technology.
 Gone are the times of hand grating yautia and plantains.
 Today we have food processors with shredding blades and the pressure cooker that cooks in half the time.
 Unfortunately, the process of peeling yautia, plantains, and green bananas are still up to us.
 If you have never peeled a plantain or green banana check out this tutorial on How to Peel a Plantain.